Rudolf Nebel

+Life

 Early life and involvement in World War I

 Nebel was born in Weißenburg.
+On 12 July 1912, he received his Abitur from the Realgymnasium in Nuremberg, and on 15 August 1912, he obtained his pilot's license (No. 178).
+Nebel thus became one of the first aviators in Germany, part of the "Old Eagles" group (Alte Adler).
+In October 1912, he began his mechanical engineering studies at the Technical University of Munich.
+At the same time, he began his military service as a one-year volunteer in Munich with the Royal Bavarian Telegraph Battalion.
+He was discharged in September 1913 as an officer candidate.
+His service counted toward his studies, as he was able to attend lectures alongside his military service.
+When the war broke out, Nebel was already in his fourth semester.

-During the First World War he served in the Luftstreitkräfte as a fighter pilot with Jagdstaffel 5, pioneering the use of unguided air-launched signal rockets as offensive armament from a German fighter aircraft in the Luftstreitkräfte while flying the Halberstadt D.II in early 1916, even forcing down two British aircraft with the improvised rocket armament.
-Following the war, the former Leutnant Nebel earned a degree in engineering.
+During the First World War, he served in the Luftstreitkräfte as a fighter pilot with Jagdstaffel 5, pioneering the use of unguided air-launched signal rockets as offensive armament from German fighter aircraft in the Luftstreitkräfte while flying the Halberstadt D.II and Albatros D.III in early 1916, even forcing down two British aircraft with the improvised armament.
+In his autobiography, he stated that his controversial approach was internally called "Nebelwerfer".
+In 1915, he had been promoted to 2nd Lieutenant of the Reserves (Leutnant) and in 1917 to 1st Lieutenant of the Reserves (Oberleutnant). he not only earned both classes of the Iron Cross but also the Wound Badge in Black and the Honor Cup for the Victor in Aerial Combat.

+Following the war, Nebel earned a degree in engineering at the Technical Hochschule of Munich on 19 November 1919.
+He wanted to get his doctorate in 1920, but his dissertation “Rocket Flight” was rejected as “utopian” and he could not find a doctoral supervisor.
+Until 1923, he worked as a Chief Engineer at Siemens.
+In 1927, he moved to Berlin and worked for the companies Siemens and Halske.

 Activities in civilian rocketry and politics before the Second World War

 He was an early member of the German Society for Space Travel (VfR), working closely together with persons such as Wernher von Braun, Rolf Engel, Hermann Oberth or Paul Ehmayr and assisted with the failed publicity stunt to launch a rocket at the premiere of Fritz Lang's film Frau im Mond (Woman in the Moon).
 Despite this failure, Nebel continued to seek sponsorship from the Reichswehr as well as individuals as diverse as Adolf Hitler and Albert Einstein.

 Nebel acted very much as the group's spokesperson, organising the donation of materials from various local businesses, and negotiating with the Berlin municipal council for the use of a disused ammunition dump for the VfR's launch site or Raketenflugplatz.
 He later talked the Magdeburg council into funding the launch of a rocket with a human passenger on board (Magdeburger Startgerät).